"Towards a Visceral Embodiment of the Poetic Imagination"

 The true purpose of the theatre is to create Myths, to express life in its immense universal aspect, and from that life to extract images in which we find pleasure in discovering ourselves.-Gifted actors find by instinct how to tap and radiate certain powers; but they would be astonished if it were revealed that these powers, which have their material trajectory by and in the organs, actually exist, for they never realized that these sources of energy actually exist in their own bodies, in their organs. - Antonin Artaud

 Experimental; a specific word carrying nonspecific meaning.
 What is really meant by experimental?
 Is it some rebellion against tradition ?
 Or some wild and crazy production rife with self-indulgence and assaults on the audience ?
 Or is it some art form or type of music or a paniting that's simply too obscure to understand ?
 When I hear the word "experimental", I want to know the specific experiment that's being conducted.
 If there's no experiment taking place, it's not experimental to me.
 Though an artistic production or music recital may be called "experimental", without an active experiment taking place I don't believe it's experimental.
 According to this definition, I am an Experimentalist.

 Since 1972, my three chief areas of experimentation have been Theatre, Paratheatre, and Cinema.
 Between 1972 and 1992, all my theatrical experiments were attempts to give form and substance to my inner life.
 I did not create out of any underlying vision or purpose beyond giving abstract and artistic expression to my personal experiences.
-I became the experiment.
-This all changed in September of 1992 with the sudden death of my young daughter, Zoe -- a horrible shock that opened me up to more reality than I knew what to do with, a personal tragedy too immense for me to convert into Art.
+I was the experiment.
+This all changed in September of 1992 with the sudden death of my young daughter, Zoe -- a horrible shock that opened me up to more reality than I knew what to do with, a personal tragedy too immense for me to convert into Theatre.